-1) There is BIG difference in what rate you will be charged will be based on the type of contract you choose to enter into.
-(Keep in mind the more risk you are willing to take the cheaper the rate in the contract.)
-There different type of contract you can enter into, which is as follows: fixed, fixed with a variable component, Variable, and swing contracts.
-(Please note swing contracts are not true fixed, due to the fact, if you go over or below a certain percentage in consumption from last year, you will be charged more than the fixed rate.)
+1) There is a BIG difference in what rate you will be charged based on the type of contract you choose to enter.
+(Keep in mind the more risk you are willing to take, the cheaper the rate in the contract.)
+There are different type of agreement you can enter into, which is as follows: fixed, fixed with a variable component, Variable, and swing contracts.
+(Please note swing contracts are not indeed fixed, due to the fact, if you go over or below a certain percentage in consumption from last year, you will be charged more than the fixed rate.)

-2) Congestion charges, are the cost of delivery spikes in delivering electricity to you.
-Now at one time, companies use to absorb this cost.
-However, now they pass those charges to you, which is above and beyond the rate in your contract; unless your contract specifically states it included in the rate.
-(Normally you will find RUC & congestion charges are not included when receiving a quote.)
+2) Congestion charges are the cost of delivery spikes in delivering electricity to you.
+Now at one time, companies used to absorb this cost.
+However, now they pass those charges to you, which is above and beyond your contract rate unless your contract explicitly states it is included in the rate.
+(Normally, you will find RUC & congestion charges are NOT included when receiving a quote.)
 You NEED to ask!

-3) Anyone can switch electric companies as long as you are not in a co-op.
+3) Anyone can switch electric companies as long as they are not in a co-op.

 4) Rates on electricity vary by their start dates and the length of the term.
-When getting quotes make sure you give all the companies the same start date and terms you are looking for.
+When getting quotes, make sure you give all the companies the exact start date and terms you are looking for in a contract.

-5) There always two utility companies involved in electric.
-One is the company you buy electric from and one is the one that delivers the electricity.
-The following are Utility companies in Texas that deliver electricity: AEP-NORTH, AEP-CENTRAL, ONCOR, CENTERPOINT, and TNMP.
-Now these companies all own the wires and transformers and charge a delivery charge to have the electricity delivered to your business.
+5) There are always two utility companies involved in electricity.
+One is the company you buy electricity from, and the other one is the one that delivers the electricity.
+Utility companies in Texas deliver electricity: AEP-NORTH, AEP-CENTRAL, ONCOR, CENTERPOINT, and TNMP.
+These companies all own the wires and transformers and charge a delivery charge to supply the electricity to your business.
 Now the companies you bought your electricity from will show this as pass-through charges on your bill.

-6) Service fees (Meter fees) are fees they charge to manage your account and are usually charged based per meter.
+6) Service fees (Meter fees) are fees they charge to manage your account and are usually charged based on per meter.
 There are more and more Utility companies dropping this fee.
-However, those that do charge these fees usually provide just a quote for their rate on electricity and don't bring up the meter fee. * When you only have one meter, it may not be much of an issue.
+However, those who charge these fees typically provide just a quote for their electricity rate and don't bring up the meter fee. * When you only have one meter, it may not be much of an issue.
 However, if you have multiple meters can be a substantial expense.

 8) Most companies will NOT require a security deposit unless there is a credit issue.
-Now if there is a credit issue not all companies have same requirements.
-So if one asks for a security deposit, the next company may not, because their credit requirements are less.
-Now if you find all companies are requesting a security deposit not all will require the same amount on a deposit.
-So best thing to do is shop around for the best deal.
+Now, if there is a credit issue, not all companies have the exact requirements.
+So if one asks for a security deposit, the next company may not because their credit requirements are less.
+Now, if you find all companies are requesting a security deposit, not all will require the same amount on a deposit.
+So the best thing to do is shop around for the best deal.

 9) Payment options.
 Some companies charge a fee if you pay online or use a credit card.
-Now if you normally pay by check, then there usually will be no issue.
-However, if you use other means of paying, then you need to check the company for their payment fees.
+Now, if you usually pay by check, there will be no issue.
+However, if you use other means of paying, you need to check the company for their payment fees.